Konstanty Dombrowicz: Early life and education

 Konstanty Dombrowicz was born on 4 September 1947 in Ludowice, Poland.
 Ludowice is a village in Wąbrzeźno County, Kuyavian-Pomeranian Voivodeship.

-In 1972 he graduated Nicolaus Copernicus University in Toruń and have an M.A degree in Polish philology studies.
+In 1972 he graduated Nicolaus Copernicus University in Toruń and have an M.A. degree in Polish philology studies.
 In 1975 he graduated journalist course, which was organized by Polish Journalists Association (Stowarzyszenie Dziennikarzy Polskich).
 He was student of administration, e.g. in Federal Academy of Public Administration in Vienna (www), Centre National de la Fonction Publique Territoriale in Paris (www) and European Institute in Łódź (www).

 Journalist career

 He worked as journalist for Polish Radio in Koszalin (1972) and in Bydgoszcz (1972-1983).
 Next he worked for TVP 3 Gdańsk (1984-1990) and collaborated with Bydgoszcz local newspapers.

-He was an originator, co-author of regional television TVP 3 Bydgoszcz - he was a first Chief of TVP3 Bydgoszcz (1990-1993).
+He was an initiator and co-author of the regional television TVP 3 Bydgoszcz - he was a first Chief of TVP3 Bydgoszcz (1990-1993).
 Between 1994 and 1999 he worked in City Office as Chief of Bureau of Executive Committee and as Press Spokesperson.
 In 1999 he was a Chief of Press Bureau and co-originator of pastoral visits of Pope John Paul II in Bydgoszcz on 7 June.

-Between 1999 and 2002 he worded in Voivodeship Office in Bydgoszcz as Deputy of Chief - and next as a Chief - of Information, Promotion and European Integration Department.
+Between 1999 and 2002 he worked in Voivodeship Office in Bydgoszcz as Deputy of Chief - and next as a Chief - of Information, Promotion and European Integration Department.
 He was a Voivodeship Governor Press Spokesperson.